Science Fiction . . .

 “Science” fiction is often the turf of atheists and others who declare that humanity (given sufficient time and technology) can build/think/formulize its way out of any problem.
 AND YET it’s also a genre which demonstrates the limitless ways we are broken and how our technology might be used to enslave or destroy all of us.
 While appealing to our desire to find immortality . . . sci-fi repeatedly demonstrates the dreadfulness of a fractured personality that might live forever.

 And think of it.
 Nearly all sci-fi stories have a “spiritual” element, a faith or belief in some unverifiable, un-provable (unscientific) thing that is ultimately necessary to save the characters from their worst-case scenario (as in Star Wars).
 Adding to the irony is that all the best-loved science fiction stories involve robots, androids, or aliens from other worlds that desire to be human—with all the emotion and fragility that entails (I Robot and Star Trek would be classic examples).
-Those who eschew the “illogical” nature of human emotions, will feast on sci-fi stories that show us the horrors of an existence devoid of it.
+Those who eschew the “illogical” nature of human emotions and spirituality will feast on sci-fi stories that show us the horrors of an existence devoid of these things.

 In short, Sci-fi continually shows us the scars of man’s imperfections and limitations, yet recognizes that there is something ultimately valuable in the midst of our humanness.